 Phone: (515) 964-1883 ext.
 3

-Job Description: The employee will manage and coordinate the activities of urban conservation on private lands in the Des Moines metropolitan area.
+Job Description: The employee will initiate, manage, and coordinate agricultural conservation measures that meet the goals of the ongoing Iowa Water Quality Initiative project.
 The position is located at Polk Soil & Water Conservation District (SWCD) / USDA Service Center in Ankeny.
-It is a partnership between Polk Soil and Water Conservation District (SWCD), Polk County Public Works- Water Resources, Iowa Department of Agriculture & Land Stewardship’s Division of Soil Conservation and Water Quality, the Iowa Department of Natural Resources, and the Natural Resources Conservation Service.
+It is a partnership between Polk SWCD, Polk County Public Works- Water Resources, Iowa Department of Agriculture & Land Stewardship’s Division of Soil Conservation and Water Quality, and the Natural Resources Conservation Service.

-The Private Lands Urban Conservationist will collaborate with the IDALS statewide Urban Conservation program team and the Polk County Public Works- Water Resources team to provide technical expertise to implement urban stormwater management practices.
-The employee will focus on project management, project design, technical assistance, and construction oversight for installation of best management practices for residential batch and build promotions as well as other individual private lands in the metro.
+The Agricultural Conservationist will collaborate with local partners to provide technical expertise to implement innovative and traditional soil and water conservation practices.
+These practices may include buffers, wetlands, grassed waterways, cover crops, and edge of field practices.
+The employee will focus on outreach, project management, design, survey, and construction oversight for installation of water quality practices.
 Duties will be performed during normal weekday business hours.
 Some evening and weekend work is required.
-This is a project position with potential renewal; and the employee will serve “at will”.
+This is a grant funded position with funding through December 31st, 2028 with potential renewal; and the employee will serve “at will”.
+The WQI funding for this position has been an ongoing effort since it commenced in 2016.

 The successful candidate should:

-Have knowledge of principles, practices, terminology, and techniques of urban conservation best management practices.
-Be able to administer, maintain quality control, and develop effective lines of communication while involving many partners at the state and local levels.
-Work one on one with landowners, city staff, and other decision makers to facilitate the implementation of best management practices.
-Manage batch and build and individual project installation.
-Design and review project plans, provide technical assistance and construction oversight for projects.
-Cooperate with project partners and commissioners to complete annual plan of operations and budgets.
-Submit periodic reports documenting project accomplishments.
-Present annual reports to the sponsoring organizations.
-Conduct information and education programs to raise awareness, answer questions, and promote implementation of practices.
-Prepare newsletters, brochures, correspondence, news releases, field demonstrations, workshops and recognition programs for active participants.
-Evaluate past accomplishments and prioritizes future project activities involving partners and commissioners.
+Have a working technical knowledge and experience with various water quality, habitat, and conservation practices.
+Be able to administer, maintain quality control, and develop effective lines of communication while involving many partners at the state, federal, and local levels.
+Work one on one with landowners, and other decision makers to facilitate the implementation of conservation.
+Provide technical assistance and construction oversight to implement projects.
+Cooperate with project partners and commissioners to complete and manage reporting and budget requirements.
+Submit periodic reports documenting project accomplishments and present annual reports to the partner organizations.
+Conduct outreach and education programs such as field demonstrations, workshops, brochures, and correspondence.
+Evaluate past accomplishments and prioritize future project activities involving partners and commissioners.

 Job Qualifications: Applicant should be a detail-orientated individual with the ability to work independently and prioritize work schedule.
-Applicant needs good verbal and written communication skills.
+Applicant needs to have good verbal and written communication skills.
 Job will occasionally require walking through rough terrain and/or inclement weather conditions.
-Need to possess a valid driver’s license.
-Successful candidate will need to undergo a Federal background investigation and fingerprint check.
+Needs to possess a valid driver’s license.
+Successful candidate will need to undergo a federal background investigation and fingerprint check.

 The Water Quality Initiative (WQI) Coordinator works with landowners and producers in priority watersheds in Central Iowa to improve soil health and water quality through the implementation and retention of Iowa’s Nutrient Reduction Strategy practices.